Christian Walker Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.86).
+- The Twins have a 3.83 team ERA that ranks fourth among all league pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (128 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (129 total, 1.2 per game).

+- Keuchel makes his first start of the season for the Twins.

+- The 35-year-old lefty started and threw 4 2/3 innings in his last appearance on Friday, Sept.
+2 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.